-3) Thesis

-Over the course of the second year, you will continue to work on your 30,000 word maximum thesis, building on the source materials gathered during your work over the summer.
-The title must then be approved by the Course Director(s) by 12 noon on Friday of week 3 in the Michaelmas Term of your second year.
-(Any late change to your thesis title must be agreed by your thesis supervisor and the Course Director(s) by 12 noon on Friday of Week 4 of Hilary Term) The finished thesis must be submitted by 12 noon on Monday of week 4 Trinity Term and must be accompanied by a statement that it is your own work except where otherwise indicated.
+5) Thesis.
+Over the course of the year, you will work on your 12,000 word maximum individual thesis.
+You will choose the subject yourself in consultation with your general supervisor.
+The title of the thesis must be approved by the Course Director(s) by 12 noon on Friday of Week 1 of Hilary term.
+(Any late change to your thesis topic or title must be agreed by your thesis supervisor and the Course Director(s) by 12 noon on Friday of Week 8 of Trinity Term.)
+The bulk of the writing of the thesis should take place in the first part of the Trinity Term, in order to allow feedback from your supervisor before the summer break.
+The thesis must be submitted by 12 noon of the weekday on or nearest to 1 September in the year in which you have taken your examinations, that is Tuesday 1 September 2020.